internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 PPU Mode = 2:

 - CHR-RAM copy mode.
 This mode uses a different memory mapping, and serves to copy information from the CPU to the CHR-RAM, I'll explain this in detail in a chapter ahead.
+In this mode a scene is also rendered in a more limited way using CHR-ROM graphics.

 PPU Mode = 3:

 - CHR-RAM copy mode complete.
 The PPU sets the PPU Mode to 3 when it's in the PPU Mode 2 and the copy is complete.
-This way the CPU knows when it can use the PPU-RAM for other purpose, whether to copy more information to the CHR-RAM or to use it to draw a frame.
+This way the CPU knows when it can use the PPU-RAM for another purpose, whether to copy more information to the CHR-RAM or to use it to draw a frame.

 ### Interfacing with VRAM